thingsboard/thingsboard.github.io/docs/thingsboard-edge/use-cases/data-filtering-traffic-reduce.md

 ![image](/images/thingsboard-edge/tutorial/data-filtering/dashboards.png)

-### Assign device and dashboard groups to the edge
+## Assign device and dashboard groups to the edge
 If you have created an entity group on the cloud and want to use it on the edge - you must assign it.
 Follow these steps in order to assign device group **Delivery van** and dashboard group **Delivery van dashboards** to the edge **Edge ThingsBoard**:
- * Open ThingsBoard Professional Edition UI
+ * Open cloud UI
  * Click **Menu -> Edge groups -> All -> Edge ThingsBoard -> Manage edge device groups**:

 ![image](/images/thingsboard-edge/tutorial/data-filtering/assign-device-group-1.png)